Owasso football: Payton Lusk overcomes injury, inexperience to become a playmaker for Ram offense

 Lusk and the top-ranked Rams (5-0, 2-0) host Norman North (1-4, 1-1) Friday for homecoming at Owasso Stadium.

-Growing up Payton’s first love in sports was basketball.
-Lusk dreamed of starring on the hardwood long past his high school days.
+Growing up, Lusk’s first love in sports was basketball.
+He dreamed of starring on the hardwood long past his high school days.
 But last season, with the encouragement of classmates like cornerback Duece Mayberry, Lusk decided to try football for the first time in several years.

 “I told him if you come out to the field, maybe you have potential (to play college football),” Mayberry said.

-Lusk showed glimpses of his potential with 16 catches for 163 yards and three touchdowns as a junior, but Lusk admitted he didn’t give the sport his full attention.
+Lusk showed glimpses of his potential with 16 catches for 163 yards and three touchdowns as a junior, but he admitted he didn’t give the sport his full attention.

-“Last year I wasn’t really focused during the season,” he said.
+“Last year, I wasn’t really focused during the season,” Lusk said.
 “I was a basketball player and I was more focused on getting back to basketball.”

 Lusk’s basketball season did not last long, however.

-A nagging back injury, which had begun to flare up over the summer of 2018, increased in severity when Lusk went up for a dunk during pregame in Owasso’s season opener at Bartlesville.
+A nagging back injury, which had begun to flare up over the summer of 2018, increased in severity when he went up for a dunk during pregame in Owasso’s season opener at Bartlesville.

 “I came down and my back just gave out,” said Lusk, who began last season as a starter for the Rams.

 Lusk only played in four games before he had to shut it down.
 He was diagnosed with a bilateral pars fracture.
-Both of Lusk’s L5 vertebrae were cracked halfway.
+Both of his L5 vertebrae were cracked halfway.

 “They were real close to being broken off,” Lusk said. “(The doctor) said if they would have broken off, I would have never been able to play sports again.”